HeRCLab/hercm/README.md

 A wrapper and fronted for sparseConvert, created for the purpose of batch converting large volumes of files

 # Known issues
 1. symmetric matrix support was only added to scipy.io.mmio.mmwrite [recently](https://github.com/scipy/scipy/pull/4875).
-Until this fix makes it downstream, all matrices accessed will be converted silently to asymmetric.
-As this is a bug with scipy, creating a workaround is considered low priority.
+Until this fix makes it downstream, any matrices written in mtx format will be written as asymmetrical.